paulocremas/rithum-etl-gbq/README.md

 7. Fulfillments: in this API call you can find the distribution center ID of the item requested (it is instantiated immediately upon import)
     * ENDPOINT: The URL for the ChannelAdvisor Fulfillments API endpoint
-    * PARAMS: Specifies the fields to be extracted on the API request.
+    * PARAMS: Specifies the fields to be extracted on the API request

-8. ItemInOrder: Used to request item data from each order.
+8. ItemInOrder: Used to request item data from each order (it is instantiated immediately upon import)
     * ENDPOINT: The URL for the ChannelAdvisor Items in Order API endpoint.
-It must be filled with an order ID.
+It must be filled with an order ID
-    * PARAMS: Specifies the fields to be extracted on the API request.
+    * PARAMS: Specifies the fields to be extracted on the API request

 9. CurrentOrder
-    * ID:
+    * ID: Stores the current Order ID to consult it
-    * CREATE_DATE_UTC:
+    * CREATE_DATE_UTC: Stores the current Order ID to insertt it into the item class
     * CREATING_ORDER: The scripts uses this bool as a switch to know when a request is currently dealing with an order

 10. Item: This class serves as a blueprint for creating items destined for BigQuery.
 Its variables directly correspond to the fields in the BigQuery database table.